j-jord29/ID_Application/README.md

 # ID_Application
 This project was part of an assignment I did for my 2nd Year of University.
+The aim of the assignment was to create an application that takes in a 6 digit number and adds it to a list.
+Users can add, remove an individual ID or clear the whole list.
+Users can also can also change the colours of the ID's in the list by changing the RGB values from 0 - 255.
+The program also checks for errors, such as checking the length of an ID or checking if the colour values re in range.